The-Final-Apex/AI/README.md

 ### Python

-Will create a requirent.txt but once we do
+Will create a requirments.txt but once we do

-    pip install -r requirments.txt
+    pip install -r requirements.txt